Six Sigma software that actually reduces defects

 How does Six Sigma software help reduce costs?

-Six Sigma tools and software reduce errors and improve business practices to the point where an entire process is composed of 3.4 defects per million or less.
-It reveals where time and materials are wasted, predicts problems before they happen and quantifies whether improvements are (really) saving money.
-It is as if you have a financial advisor for your work processes.
+Six Sigma software reduces errors and improves processes to the point where you’re hitting 3.4 defects per million or fewer.
+It reveals where time and materials get wasted, predicts problems before they surface, and measures whether improvements are genuinely saving money.

 Can Six Sigma software integrate with other business tools?